ninjaframework/ninja/README.md

 - how to integrate plugins
 -- especially when they provide views
 -- need for a plugins.java? or is configuration.java okay?
-- Routes.java => can it be bound automaticaaly in default location? conf.Rotues?
+- Routes.java => can it be bound automatically in default location? conf.Rotues?
 - support for 3rd party compiler plugns
 => closure
 => dart